alexleuang/picturegram/Design_Document.md

 ## 3. Use Cases
 The main navigation will be a bottom tab bar, with tabs for "Home," "Explore," "Upload," "Profile."

 U1.
-The "Home" tab will display a feed of images and videos from users that the current user is following.
+The "Home" tab will display a feed of images.

-U2.
-The "Explore" tab will allow users to browse and discover new content by hashtags, location, and user.

 U3.
-The "Upload" tab will allow users to take a photo or video or select one from their camera roll and add various filters, tags, and captions before sharing it.
+The "Upload" tab will allow users to take a photo from their camera roll and  captions before sharing it.

 U4.
-The "Profile" tab will display the user's own profile, including their posts, followers, and following.
+The "Profile" tab will display the user's own profile, which will show the images that the user uploaded.

 U5.
 Users will be able to create an account.
 (Sign up)